by Brian Tomasik

 When I studied computer science in college, I wasn't particularly interested in computer hardware, architecture, or operating systems.
 I found the software and machine-learning side of things more intriguing.
 Now that I better recognize the connections between computer and brain designs, I find it much more important to study how computers are built.
 Doing so is like learning alien neuroscience.

 In fact, computer science that doesn't explicitly discuss AI is still quite relevant to artificial general intelligence (AGI) and sentience.
 All aspects of computer science (and technology more generally) give us an "outside view" on how and how fast technology progresses in the face of feedback loops.
 Moore's law, compilers, productivity software, and human-computer interaction are all examples of "recursive self-improvement".
 Software-engineering processes and testing are relevant to AGI takeoff speeds, project sizes, and safety.
 Computer security provides helpful mental exercise when thinking about AGI risks and seems directly relevant to AGI risk because one of the best ways for an AGI to gain power seems to be to exploit security flaws in order to spread itself.
 Distributed systems are relevant because any human-level AGI is going to need to be distributed across a huge number of machines.
 General system/architecture design embodies similar principles as mind-architecture design.
 Most AGI cognitive architectures look a lot like regular computer-system architectures except with more psychological inspiration.
 Networks have something to say about sentience, especially according to views like global-workspace theory and integrated-information theory.
+Plus, understanding computer networks informs speculation about what interplanetary and intergalactic communication among AGIs might look like.
 Computer hardware illustrates parallels and contrasts with neural hardware.
 In general, when I study computer science, I immerse myself in the life of a computer's mind and ask myself how I feel about this computational system that's somewhat similar to and somewhat different from myself.
 I also think that if you want to predict the future of machine intelligence, the past and present are good places to start.
 It's quite plausible to me that AGI will look more like the Internet and other computer technologies we have today than like a unified human-like agent.

 Several years ago, when I didn't know much about AGI, I thought AGI might be a very different sort of technology from ordinary computers, since fiction seems to draw a sharp distinction between regular software and "self-aware" agents.
 The more I learned about AGI, the more I realized, "This is basically just software like everything else, except with some differences in emphasis."
 This is not necessarily to say that AGI work is less illuminating than I thought but also that regular computer science is more edifying than I thought.